 Whitesand Bay, by Sennen Cove, is a particularly fine sight on a low tide such as this, being one of Cornwall’s flattest and most scenic beaches.
 The sand arcs round to the headland and the raking backdrop is natural, primeval and unspoilt.
-It’s no wonder, then, that so many people were walking off the Christmas and New Year festivities during this winter re-visit.
+It’s no wonder then that so many people were walking off the Christmas and New Year festivities during this winter visit.
 The enhancing dynamic of where the air, land and sea meet was self-evident.
-Highly recommended.

 What the beach means to Scott and Claire.